domRiddle/ASF/Escrow.md

 From that moment, all ```!2fa``` commands will work as they'd be called on your classic 2FA device.
 You can use both ASF 2FA and your phone to generate tokens and accept confirmations.

+Of course, you can remove SteamDesktopAuthenticator after you've done all of that, as we won't need it anymore.

 ***

 ## FAQ